FRNet: Frustum-Range Networks for Scalable LiDAR Segmentation

+\textbf{Frustum Representation Resolution.} Finding a suitable frustum resolution is crucial for balancing accuracy and efficiency.
+In \cref{tab:resolution}, we conduct a series of experiments with various frustum resolutions.
+While higher resolution can capture more detailed features, it may not always lead to optimal results.
+The limited area of the frustum region can result in a lack of meaningful structure, causing the model to struggle with noisy or sparse data.
+Conversely, although lower resolution can improve inference efficiency and provide a more coherent representation, the larger area of the frustum region may introduce excessive noise information, particularly at object boundaries.
+Thus, finding an optimal frustum resolution is crucial for balancing the richness of features with computational demands and maintaining overall model performance.

-{\textbf{Mixing Strategy.}} Although we have validated the effectiveness of our proposed FrustumMix in semi-supervised segmentation, we still compare FrustumMix with different popular outdoor mix strategies, including LaserMix~\cite{lasermix}, PolarMix~\cite{polarmix}.
-As shown in \cref{fig:compare}~(b) and (c), the proposed FrustumMix significantly improves the performance and outperforms existing mixing strategies on both datasets.
+\textbf{Mixing Strategies.} We further explore the effectiveness of the proposed FrustumMix.
+As shown in \cref{tab:benchmark_semi}, FrustumMix significantly improves performance on semi-supervised learning tasks and demonstrates generalizability to other modalities.
+To contextualize FrustumMix within common data augmentation techniques, we compare it with recent popular outdoor mixing strategies, including LaserMix~\cite{kong2023lasermix} and PolarMix~\cite{xiao2022polarmix}.
+As illustrated in \cref{fig:compare}(b) and \cref{fig:compare}(c), FrustumMix consistently outperforms these prior strategies.

-{\textbf{Range-Interpolation Strategy.}} Range-Interpolation synthesizes possible points to reduce empty pixels in 2D representations.
-For the empty pixel in the range image, we initially use a $3 \times 3$ window to pick its neighboring pixels and average valid pixel information as the interpolated point.
-Unfortunately, this results in a $0.4\%$ drop in performance.
-When we simply average the effective pixels, the generated points might fall out of the expected frustum region due to the empty surroundings.
-Based on this observation, we re-think the interpolation strategy.
-For an empty pixel, only when there are projection points on both the left and right or above and below, the calculated interpolation point can fall in the expected region.
-To this end, we propose two interpolation strategies along horizontal and vertical directions and improve the results by $0.4\%$ and $0.6\%$, respectively.
-It seems that points along horizontal directions share similar attributes as they line in the same laser beams.
+\textbf{RangeInterpolation Window Settings.} RangeInterpolation reconstructs semantic surfaces based on the range image, facilitating a compact 2D representation for coherent semantic learning. \cref{tab:range_interpolation} showcases the performance of RangeInterpolation with different window settings.
+Notably, we observe consistent performance improvements when considering interpolation along the horizontal or vertical direction exclusively.
+Specifically, configurations employing horizontal windows, such as the $1\times3$ and $1\times5$ settings, demonstrate superior results compared to those focusing on the vertical direction ($3\times1$ and $5\times1$ windows).
+We conjecture that points aligned along the same laser beams often share similar attributes, leading to more accurate and coherent semantic surfaces.
+Conversely, larger window sizes, such as the $3\times5$, $3\times3$, and $5\times5$ configurations, tend to exhibit non-uniform point distributions within the window, resulting in noisy points that fail to accurately represent the expected region and consequently leading to a drop in performance.